-Under the Incurred Loss model, individually significant receivables were considered for impairment when they were past due or when other objective evidence was received that a specific counterparty would default.
-Receivables that were not considered to be individually significant or which were not considered to be individually impaired were reviewed collectively for impairment in groups, determined by reference to shared credit risk characteristics.
+Under the Incurred Loss Model, individually significant local taxation and other noncontractual receivables are considered for impairment when they are past due or when other objective evidence is received that a specific counterparty will default.
+Receivables that are not considered to be individually significant or which are not considered to be individually impaired are reviewed collectively for impairment in groups, determined by reference to shared credit risk characteristics.

-Where assets were identified as impaired because of a likelihood arising from a past event that payments due under the contract would not be made:
+Where assets are identified as impaired because of a likelihood, arising from a past event, that payments due under the contract will not be made:

-- the carrying amount of the financial asset was reduced by the impairment loss (measured as the difference between the carrying amount and the present value of the revised future cash flows discounted at the asset's original effective interest rate) and a charge made to the Comprehensive Income and Expenditure Statement - interest income over the remaining term of the instrument was recognised by applying the original effective interest rate to the revised balance.
+- the carrying amount of the financial asset is reduced by the impairment loss (measured as the difference between the carrying amount and the present value of the revised future cash flows discounted at the asset's original effective interest rate) and a charge made to the Comprehensive Income and Expenditure Statement - interest income over the remaining term of the instrument is recognised by applying the original effective interest rate to the revised balance.

-An allowance account was used to reduce the carrying amount of trade and other receivables considered to be impaired (or in the case of a reversal of a write-down, an increase).
-Trade receivable and other receivables considered uncollectible were written off against the allowance account.
-Any difference between the amount written off and the impairment loss previously included in the allowance account was recognised in the Comprehensive Income and Expenditure Statement.
+An allowance account is used to reduce the carrying amount of non-contractual receivables considered to be impaired (or in the case of a reversal of a write-down, an increase).
+Non-contractual receivables considered uncollectible are written off against the allowance account.
+Any difference between the amount written off and the impairment loss previously included in the allowance account is recognised in the Comprehensive Income and Expenditure Statement.

-Subsequent reversals of a write-down or recoveries of amounts previously written-off were credited against the allowance account.
-Changes in the carrying amount of the allowance account were recognised in the Comprehensive Income and Expenditure Statement.
+Subsequent reversals of a write-down or recoveries of amounts previously written-off are credited against the allowance account.
+Changes in the carrying amount of the allowance account are recognised in the Comprehensive Income and Expenditure Statement.